 - Check in with your midwife or doctor to ensure you are fit and healthy and able to safely participate in class.

 As of the beginning of May 2016, Susie will be taking a temporary break from teaching while she welcomes her first child in to the world.
-She hopes to resume teaching again in 2017.
-Keep checking back here for all the latest news on when and where teaching will resume for follow her Facebook page.
+She hopes to resume teaching again in 2018.
+Keep checking back here for all the latest news on when and where teaching will resume, or follow her Facebook page.

 WEEK 1: Creating Space

 Week one will kick off with an introduction to pregnancy yoga, explaining why we do it and what one can achieve from a regular pregnancy yoga practice.
 The class will focus on creating space in both the body and mind.
-Physically this will be done through a sequence of side stretches, heart openers and torso lengtheners – aiding organ health and tackling any feelings of claustrophobia a woman may experience as her bump grows.
-Mentally, the class will help with feelings of stress and anxiety associated with pregnancy, labour and motherhood.
-The idea is to give women some headspace!
+Physically this will be done through a sequence of side stretches, heart openers and torso lengtheners – aiding organ health and tackling any feelings of tightness a woman may experience as her bump grows.
+The class will help with feelings of stress and anxiety associated with pregnancy, labour and motherhood, giving mummies-to-be some lovely headspace.

 WEEK 2: Birthing Breath

 The second week will introduce women to the world of birthing breath.
 Breath to calm the mind and breath to help you through the contractions.
 Techniques such as Golden Thread breath (also known as feather breath) and Humming Bee breath will be practiced, as well as encouraging women to embrace deeper earthier tones and noises during contractions.
-These breathing techniques will continue to be used at various points across the rest of the course to ensure they feel more instinctive during childbirth.
+This class has been designed to help women tap in to their inner goddess and embrace the primal side of their psyche.

 WEEK 3: Building Strength and Stamina

 Developing strength and stamina during pregnancy has some fantastic benefits, both in terms of the labour experience and becoming a new mother.
 This class will be higher in energy and will focus on building strength in the body in a safe and effective way.
-As well as a warrior sequence and some squats, there will also be pilates based floor work for legs, glutes and thighs.
-This class aims to reinforce the notion that a pregnant woman is a strong woman, both physically and mentally.
+As well as energising warrior sequences, some pilates-style movements will be incorporated in to the practice to strengthen the arms, shoulders, legs, glutes and thighs.
+This class is empowering and fun!

 WEEK 4: Natural Pain Management